Mobility requirements for expedition travel

 One of the questions we are commonly asked is: “what are the mobility requirements like on your trips?”
 It’s true that adventure travel comes in varying degrees of difficulty, but here at Maple Leaf Adventures we do our best to make the wonders of our coast accessible to almost everyone.
 We journey at a leisurely pace, taking time to really appreciate the natural world around us.
 You shouldn’t feel put through your paces, and there is no physical preparation required.

-With that being said, the wild places we explore do not feature the sort of paved trails you might find in national parks, so there’s definitely a baseline level of physical ableness required.
+With that being said, the wild places we explore do not feature the sort of paved trails you might find in national parks, so there’s certainly a baseline level of physical ableness required.
 In this article, we’ll help you figure out if you’re at that level.

 What are the mobility requirements for a typical trip?